chriscarvalho/open-mentorship/index.md

 - You are starting a consulting project and want some direction
 - You started contracting work and want some advice

 Our conversations can be about anything, there is no agenda, unless you want something more formal.
-Ask for career advice, feedback on a project, how to deal with difficult clients or situations, or anything else that’s on your mind[^1}.
-It’s your time to do with as you wish2, no strings attached, no fees.
+Ask for career advice, feedback on a project, how to deal with difficult clients or situations, or anything else that’s on your mind[^1].
+It’s your time to do with as you wish, no strings attached, no fees.

 ## What do I stand to gain?